-Emissions generated from the design, construction and operation of schemes within our Investment Programme, along with the emissions generated by surface transport in the North, are the main focus of this strategy document.
+Emissions generated from the design, construction and operation of schemes within our Investment Programme, along with changes to the emissions generated by surface transport in the North as a result of TfN activity, are the main focus of this strategy document.
 Our approach to measuring these emissions and our Decarbonisation Trajectory are covered within Chapters 2 to 6.